xpack-dev-tools/qemu-riscv-xpack/README-MAINTAINER.md

 Run the xPack action `trigger-workflow-deep-clean`, this will remove the build folders on all supported platforms.

-The tests results are available from the [Actions](https://github.com/xpack-dev-tools/qemu-riscv-xpack/actions/) page.
+The results are available from the [Actions](https://github.com/xpack-dev-tools/qemu-riscv-xpack/actions/) page.